New quasi-Einstein metrics on a two-sphere: Introduction

 In this paper we ask the simple question: are there any non-trivial examples of $m$-quasi-Einstein manifolds on $M=S^2$ for $m\neq 2$?
 To the best of our knowledge no such example has been written down in the literature.
 Our main result is the following. \begin{theorem} Let $(g, X)$ be a solution to the $m$-quasi-Einstein equation (\ref{QEE}) on a two-dimensional connected surface $M$, with $\mathrm{d} X^\flat$ not identically zero, and a $U(1)$ isometric action. \begin{itemize} \item Locally there exist coordinates $(x, \phi)$ on $M$, and a function $B=B(x)$ such that the quasi-Einstein structure is of the form \be g=B(x)^{-1}\mathrm{d}x^2+B(x) \mathrm{d}\phi^2, \quad \xb=\frac{-m}{x^2+1}\Big(x\mathrm{d} x-B(x) \mathrm{d}\phi\Big), \ee with \be B(x)=

 \ee where $b, c$ are constants and \be F(x)\equiv _2F_1\Big(-\frac{1}{2}, -\frac{m}{2}, \frac{1}{2}, -x^2\Big) \ee is the hypergeometric function. \item If $b=0$ and

 where

 and $x_0$ is the unique positive zero of $F$, then (\ref{B_met}) smoothly extends to $S^2$. \item Conversely all solutions to (\ref{QEE}) on $S^2$ with a $U(1)$ isometric action arise from (\ref{B_met}) with (\ref{hyper_geom}) and $b=0$, together with the restrictions on $c$ given in the above table. \end{itemize} \end{theorem} Therefore $b=0$ together with the restriction on $c$ given in the second part of the Theorem are necessary and sufficient conditions for the structure (\ref{B_met}) to extend to $S^2$.
-In the special case $m=2$ a much stronger result has been established \cite{DL23}: the existence of a $U(1)$ isometry preserving $X$ follows from the global assumption that $M=S^2$.
-In this case (\ref{hg_function}) reduces to $F(x)=1-x^2$.
+In the special case $m=2$, where the formula (\ref{hg_function}) reduces to $F(x)=1-x^2$, a much stronger result has been established \cite{DL23}: the existence of a $U(1)$ isometry preserving $X$ follows from the global assumption that $M=S^2$.
+This rigidity result has recently been extended to $m>2$ and $m\leq 0$ in \cite{alex}.
+In view of these results the additional assumption of the existence of an $U(1)$ isometric action on $S^2$ is only needed if $m \in (0, 2)$.

 To arrive at the local normal form (\ref{B_met}), (\ref{hyper_geom}) we shall use a reformulation (Proposition \ref{prop1} in \S\ref{sectionkahler}) of (\ref{QEE}) as a fourth order non-linear PDE for the K\"ahler potential for the metric $g$.
 If $g$ admits a Killing vector, then either $[K, X]=0$, or $g$ is a metric of constant curvature (Proposition \ref{prop_inh} in \S\ref{sectionlocal}).
 In this axi-symmetric case the PDE for the K\"ahler potential reduces to an ODE solvable in terms of the hypergeometric functions (Theorem \ref{theorem_normal_K} in \S\ref{sectionlocal}).
 To ensure that the solutions (\ref{B_met}), (\ref{hyper_geom}) extend to smooth metrics on $S^2$, the function $B$ in (\ref{hyper_geom}) and its derivatives must satisfy certain regularity conditions at the end points (Lemma \ref{lem:gsmooth} in \S\ref{sectionregular}).
 Imposing these conditions under the additional assumption that $B$ is an even function leads to the proof of the second part of Theorem \ref{main_theo_md}.
 The last part of the Theorem asserts that the even parity of $B$ is necessary as well as sufficient (Lemma \ref{parity_lemma} in \S\ref{sectionregular}).
 In particular we deduce that for all combinations of $(m, \lambda)$ allowed by the Gauss-Bonnet theorem (Proposition \ref{prop2}) there exists an open set $U\subset \R$ such that the quasi-Einstein structure corresponding to (\ref{hyper_geom}) extends to $S^2$ iff $c\in U$.